-WAYNOKA, OK - This was my best expedition day ever - multiple close, high-contrast photogenic tornadoes, intercepted in the Waynoka and Ingersoll areas of northwestern Oklahoma.
+WAYNOKA, OK - This was my best storm observation day ever - multiple close, high-contrast photogenic tornadoes, intercepted in the Waynoka and Ingersoll areas of northwestern Oklahoma.
 The following is a log of the day's expedition.

 I started the day in Enid, Oklahoma with good friends Dave Crowley and Justin

 Teague, who were planning on covering the southern portion of the dryline setup in northern Oklahoma.
 The day before, I had originally